jconvery1/sbfb-stock-control/documentation/system_architecture.md

 ## High-Level Architecture

-The architecture of the system comprises four main layers:
+The architecture of the system comprises three main layers:

 - **Presentation Layer**: Implemented using Vue.js and Inertia.js, this layer handles the user interface components and provides an intuitive and responsive frontend experience.